ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 ![Perceptible link demonstration](img/link-perception.png)
 <figcaption>Retaining the default link behavior of including an underline allows them to be perceptible to color blind users.</figcaption>

 [^colorblind]: Color blindess affects a significant portion of the population, specifically those born male.
-Roughly 8% of the male born people are said to have some form of color blindness. https://en.wikipedia.org/wiki/Color_blindness#Epidemiology
+Roughly 8% of male born people are said to have some form of color blindness. https://en.wikipedia.org/wiki/Color_blindness#Epidemiology

 > Operable - User interface components and navigation must be operable.